GSA/digitalgov.gov/content/posts/2019/03/2019-03-08-go-beyond-coaching-mentorship-get-started-as-a-sponsor.md

 date: 2019-03-08 14:45:00 -0500
 title: 'Go Beyond Coaching and Mentorship and Get Started as a Sponsor'
 summary: 'One step beyond mentorship is another practice called sponsorship&#58; action-orientated, deeply invested support that helps others in their long-term professional advancement&#46;'
-deck: 'How to use your power, influence, and networks to help protégés in their long-term professional career development.'
+deck: 'How to use your power, influence, and networks to help prot&eacute;g&eacute;s in their long-term professional career development.'
 authors:
   - awichman
 categories: